-Aiken, South Carolina, is such a magical place in the winter time.
+Aiken, South Carolina, is such a magical place in the winter.
 No matter the day, there are plenty of activities to better you and your horse with so many knowledgeable professionals in close proximity.
 One of my favorites to ride with and watch teach is Jan Byyny.
-If you haven’t lessoned with Jan or watched her clinics, put it on your to-do list.
+If you haven’t ridden with Jan or watched her clinics, put it on your to-do list.
 I’m serious.
-She will not disappoint, and you will leave motivated and your head filled with “Jan-isms.”
+She will not disappoint, and you will leave motivated with your head filled with “Jan-isms.”

 What’s a Jan-ism?
 Well, these are little key phrases she says during the ride that you can’t help but find yourself saying to yourself while you are riding or repeating to your students.
 Trust me, when I hear the word or think the word “ANKLES” I lock those suckers right around my horse and ride a bit better, thanks to those perfect Jan-isms!

-The lesson I watched included two young riders competing at novice with goals of moving up.
-Sara Canter was aboard her Connemara-Thoroughbred I DunNo or “Dudley,” and Tove Goldstone rode the Oldenburg-Thoroughbred she leases Aber Oak, AKA “Oakley.”
+The lesson I watched featured two young riders competing at novice with goals of moving up.
+Sara Canter was aboard her Connemara-Thoroughbred I DunNo or “Dudley,” and Tove Goldstone rode the Oldenburg-Thoroughbred she leases, Aber Oak, AKA “Oakley.”

 Warm-Up Doesn’t Mean Easy

-Jan got right down to business to start this off by asking, “How are your horses with liverpools?”
+Jan got right down to business to start by asking, “How are your horses with liverpools?”
 (Oh boy, it was a bit chilly out, and both horses were up.
 The girls also live in Massachusetts and were visiting for the weekend, so they were a bit rusty!)
-They rose to the occasion and answered “good” in a less than confident voices but were ready to give it the old college try.
+They rose to the occasion and answered “good” in less-than-confident voices, but were ready to give it the old college try.

 Jan had them trot into a cavaletti with a liverpool underneath, set one stride to a plain cavaletti.
 Both horses had a bit of a spook and funky jump the first time through, leading to unseated riders and wiggly and disorganized one strides.